 This allergy friendly Instant Pot pasta is free of the top 8 allergens, can be ready in under 30 minutes, and with only one pot needed, clean up is a breeze!

-On weeknights, quick and easy is the name of the game.
-This allergy friendly one pot pasta dish fits the bill!
+This allergy friendly one-pot pasta dish is a quick and easy weeknight meal!
 In fact, it is so quick and easy that my boys (now 13 and 15) can have dinner ready before I walk in the door.
 As for my husband, I haven't handed over the recipe to him yet (he's more the griller at our house) but I think he could make this, too!

 Take it on the Road